jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon

-While wearing this circlet, you can use an action to cast the [[scorching ray]] spell with it.
+While wearing this circlet, you can use an action to cast the [[Scorching Ray]] spell with it.
 When you make the spell’s attacks, you do so with an attack bonus of +5.
 The circlet can’t be used this way again until the next dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#CloakofArachnida)[Cloak of Arachnida](https://www.dndbeyond.com/magic-items/4604-cloak-of-arachnida)